Can you eat cake if you have diabetes?

 You can also experiment with some natural sugar substitutes in baking.
 For example, agave nectar is much sweeter than sugar, so you will need to use far less.
 It also has a lower glycemic index, which may result in a reduced effect on blood glucose levels.
 Some types of honey like clover honey and orange blossom honey also have a lower glycemic index than refined sugar.

 Read more about the different types of sugar in our expert blogger’s article What type of sugar is best for blood sugar?
-You will find it in the Healthy Eating section of this site.

 Substitutions for fats